 |Born:||March 18, 1986||Draft:||2004 Canucks #26 Overall|

-Cory Franklin Schneider (born March 18, 1986) is an American professional ice hockey goaltender who is currently an unrestricted free agent (UFA).
-He previously played for the Vancouver Canucks, New Jersey Devils, and New York Islanders (although he never actually played a game for them).
+Cory Franklin Schneider (born March 18, 1986) is an American professional ice hockey goaltender who is currently playing for the New York Islanders of the National Hockey League (NHL).
+He previously played for the Vancouver Canucks and New Jersey Devils.

 Schneider was selected in the first round, 26th overall, by the Canucks in the 2004 NHL Entry Draft.
 Following his draft, he began a three-year tenure with the Boston College Eagles, winning two Lamoriello Trophies as Hockey East champions and making two NCAA Final appearances during his college career.
 Schneider turned professional with Vancouver’s American Hockey League (AHL) affiliate, the Manitoba Moose, in 2007 and was named the league’s Goaltender of the Year following his second season.
 After three seasons with the Moose, he became the Canucks’ full-time backup in 2010–11.
 In his first full season with the Canucks, he won the William M. Jennings Trophy with Roberto Luongo for establishing the best team goals against average (GAA) in the NHL.
 The following campaign, he set Canucks records for best GAA and save percentage in a single season with 1.96 and .937 marks, respectively.